 The reading list for first year students is available to download.

-Our graduates have secured fashion design jobs with POP Magazine, Ted Baker, House of Holland, COS, Topshop and River Island.
+Our graduates have secured fashion design jobs with:

-In your first year, there is a chance to help out at the Clothes Show.
-During your second year you may be able to do a co-ordinated work experience placement and there will be other placement opportunities throughout your course.
+In your first year, you may have the chance to help out at the Clothes Show.
+During your second year you might want to choose to do a co-ordinated work experience placement and there will be other opportunities for placements throughout your course.
 We encourage you to make the most of these opportunities.

 How to apply